OlegCheban/telegram.flashcards.bot/README.md

 #### User stories

-- I want to be able to swipe flashcards which get in next training.
 - I want to be able to pass exercise to check a correct pronounciation.
 - I want to be able to pick flashcards for nearest training.
 - I want to be able to get flashcards by percentile in swiper.